DrianHillman/Spotless-API/README.md

-# Spotless API
+# Spotless API Project
-> Testing out the spotify API in a ruby environment
+> Testing out the Spotify API in a Ruby environment

 ##### This repository is my starting ground for the Open Source project.
 Open roads ahead.